 If fertility testing reveals significant fertility issues, our Southern California fertility center may recommend IVF to lesbian fertility patients.
 We may also recommend a procedure known as reciprocal IVF if both partners want to actively take part in the pregnancy.

 Reciprocal IVF is very similar to traditional IVF, but it has one key difference.
 One partner donates her eggs and the other carries the pregnancy.
 One partner will take fertility medication to stimulate egg production.
-Then, Dr Anderson will perform egg retrieval when her eggs are mature.
-The eggs will be fertilized with the donor sperm in the lab, and Dr. Anderson will transfer a resulting normal embryo into the other partner’s uterus.
+Then, Dr. Anderson or Dr. Royster will perform egg retrieval when her eggs are mature.
+The eggs will be fertilized with the donor sperm in the lab, and your doctor will transfer a resulting normal embryo into the other partner’s uterus.
 This woman will then carry the pregnancy and deliver the baby.

 Many patients select this lesbian fertility option because it is an excellent way to allow both partners to be intimately connected with their child.

 Looking for more information about lesbian fertility options?
 Please contact the Southern California Center for Reproductive Medicine today.